-To utilize system residential and housing resources effectively and efficiently so as to facilitate individual consumers with housing that is based on options available to them.
+To utilize the system's residential and housing resources effectively and efficiently to facilitate individual consumers with housing that is based on options available to them.

 Subsidy is available for financially eligible clients who reside in the appropriate Level of Care (LOC).